Athos1972/baangt/docs/SaveResults2Database.rst

 Save Testrun Results to Database
 ================================

-One of the options that ``baangt`` provides to save the results of the executed Testruns is using SQL database.
+One of the options that ``baangt`` provides to save the results of the executed Testruns is using an SQL database.
+The identification of the database is implemented via the environmental variable BAANGT_RESULTS_DATABASE_URL. if ``baangt`` cannot retrieve BAANGT_RESULTS_DATABASE_URL it uses the default database URL:
+``sqlite:///testrun.db``

 Tables
 ------